cujojs/rest/README.md

 Reporting Issues
 ----------------

 Please report issues on [GitHub](https://github.com/scothis/rest/issues).
-Include a brief description of the error, detailed information about the runtime (including shims) and any error messages.
+Include a brief description of the error, information about the runtime (including shims) and any error messages.

 Feature requests are also welcome.